tensorpack/tensorpack/docs/tutorial/faq.md

 expects a model path without the extension.

-You can dump a cleaner version of the model (without unnecessary variables), using `scripts/dump-model-params.py`, as a simple `var-name: value` dict saved in npy format.
+You can dump a cleaner version of the model (without unnecessary variables), using `scripts/dump-model-params.py`, as a simple `var-name: value` dict saved in npy/npz format.
 The script expects a metagraph file which is also saved by `ModelSaver`.